Animal Services in Dale County

 334-774-4633

-The Ozark Animal Shelter is the public shelter for the City of Ozark and also for Dale County, through a contract with the county.
+The City of Ozark Animal Shelter is the impoundment facility for the City of Ozark and also for Dale County, through a contract with the county, according to Ozark Police Department Captain Glenn Peters.
+If you have found a lost, stray, or abandoned animal, contact local authorities or this shelter.

 - Stray Hold is 7 days.